BeerTrackingSystem/BTS-Web/README.md

 > If he/she/it gets new beer, strikes can be deleted.
 - Overview of the current available beer amount!
-> Don't get surprised by a empty beer stock.
+> Don't get surprised by an empty beer stock.
 - Email validation needed to add/del strikes
 - Display a daily changing MotD
 - Planned features are tracked in the issues section
 - Veterans!
 > When people are not available anymore, they can be moved to veterans
 > Veterans section with login to add a visit when they are in the area
-- Admin-Panel
+- Admin-Panel with dozens of features!
 - Seperated mobile view for the basic use

 **Works in general with alcohol!**